Thursday, June 21, 2012

 A Real-Life Galt’s Gulch...In Honduras?

-A Real-Life Galt’s Gulch...In Honduras?This story is a few months old, but it's new to me and warrants sharing.
-Peter Thiel's plan for an offshore libertarian colony may or may not come to fruition, but the Honduran government is actually pressing ahead with a plan to develop two libertarian microstates.
-(I find this particularly exciting since I have an affinity for Latin America.)
+Seth Mason Charleston SC blog 41This story is a few months old, but it's new to me and warrants sharing.
+PayPal founder Peter Thiel's plan for an offshore libertarian colony may or may not come to fruition, but the Honduran government is actually pressing ahead with a plan to develop two libertarian microstates.
 From The Economist:

 Now, for the first time, libertarians have a real chance to implement their ideas.
 In addition to a big special development region, the Honduran government intends to approve two smaller zones.
 And two libertarian-leaning start-ups have already signed a preliminary memorandum of understanding with the Honduran government to develop them.